 "4.10.
 Enhanced Child Restraint Systems shall have a permanently attached label to inform the user of the appropriate method of restraint of the child over the entire stature range declared by the manufacturer.

-The label shall be visible to the person installing the child restraint in a vehicle, with a minimum size of [40 x 60 mm].
-The label shall feature a pictogram of each restraint configuration adjacent to the stature range."
+The label shall be visible to the person installing the Enhanced Child Restraint System in a vehicle and when a child is seated in the restraint.
+The label shall have a minimum size of 40 x 60 mm or the equivalent area and shall feature a pictogram of each restraint configuration adjacent to the stature range."

 Paragraph 6.2.1.4., amend to read: